DanDan0101/EPE-Machine-Learning/README.md

 # EPE-Machine-Learning
 A collection of my work done under the supervision of Professor Shih-Chieh Hsu at the University of Washington.
 We seek to deploy Deep Learning jet tagging algorithms into Reproducible Open Benchmarks (ROB) framework for automating performance evaluations of different models.
 We use modern data science tools and Machine Learning frameworks using LHC data.

+Collaborative work on projects after October 2020 can be found at [Htet's repository](https://github.com/hmyin516/EPE_Machine_Learning).

 ## Package Dependencies
 - numpy
 - pandas